ginger-gm/react-pgn-viewer/README.md

 `yarn add @gingergm/react-pgn-viewer`

-Requires chessboard.js and jQuery to available on the window object.
+Requires [chessboard.js](https://chessboardjs.com/) and jQuery to be available on the window object.

 ```jsx
 const pgnData = `